pudly/schmopera-hugo/content/articles/theres-still-no-opera-on-netflix.md

 ---
-title: There's still no opera on Netflix
+title: "There&#039;s still no opera on Netflix"
 ---

 Over a year ago, we published an [article](/netflix-why-not-opera/) about the dearth of opera available on Netflix.
 The research for the piece took little time, and produced results that weren't surprising.